Diagnosis of HIV/AIDS: Window period

-Antibody tests may give false negative (no antibodies were detected despite the presence of HIV) results during the window period, an interval of three weeks to six months between the time of HIV infection and the production of measurable antibodies to HIV seroconversion.
-Most people develop detectable antibodies approximately 30 days after infection, although some seroconvert later.
-The vast majority of people (97%) have detectable antibodies by three months after HIV infection; a six-month window is extremely rare with modern antibody testing.
+Antibody tests may give false negative (no antibodies were detected despite the presence of HIV) results during the window period, hence an interval of three weeks to six months between the time of HIV exposure and the production of measurable antibodies to HIV seroconversion is implemented.
+Most people develop detectable antibodies approximately 18 to 30 days after exposure, although some do seroconvert later.
+The vast majority of people (99%) have detectable antibodies by two months after HIV exposure.

 During the window period, an infected person can transmit HIV to others although their HIV infection may not be detectable with an antibody test.
 Antiretroviral therapy during the window period can delay the formation of antibodies and extend the window period beyond 12 months.
 This was not the case with patients that underwent treatment with post-exposure prophylaxis (PEP).
 Those patients must take ELISA tests at various intervals after the usual 28-day course of treatment, sometimes extending outside of the conservative window period of 6 months.
-Antibody tests may also yield false negative results in patients with X-linked agammaglobulinemia; other diagnostic tests should be used in such patients.

-Three instances of delayed HIV seroconversion occurring in health-care workers have been reported; in these instances, the health-care workers tested negative for HIV antibodies greater than 6 months postexposure but were seropositive within 12 months after the exposure.
-DNA sequencing confirmed the source of infection in one instance.
-Two of the delayed seroconversions were associated with simultaneous exposure to hepatitis C virus (HCV).
-In one case, co-infection was associated with a rapidly fatal HCV disease course; however, it is not known whether HCV directly influences the risk for or course of HIV infection or is a marker for other exposure-related factors.